 Sober Housing Quality Standards

-1.b.
-A vision statement that is consistent with NARR’s core principles.
+1.1 A written mission statement that corresponds with NARR's core principles

 2.a.
 Documentation of legal business entity (e.g. incorporation, LLC documents or business license).